 Noise emissions of motor vehicles

 Noise emission limits laid down in the EU law have not changed since 1995 despite increasing traffic.
 Given current levels of environmental noise and the number of people affected by it, the European Commission is proposing to reduce the noise produced by passenger cars, light commercial vehicles, buses, light trucks, coaches and trucks.
 On 9 December 2011, the Commission submitted the proposal for a Regulation on vehicle noise to the European Parliament and the Council.
 After a series of “trilogues”, the Council adopted the proposal on 20 February 2014.
 The position of the Council was endorsed by the Parliament in plenary on 2 April 2014.
+The Regulation was adopted on 16 April 2014.

 The main elements of the new agreed Regulation on vehicle noise are as follows: